vnponce/deliveries-exercise/README.md

 # Deliveries exercise using TDD

-### Project where you can see the list of shipments, create new shipment, while all shipment's data would be stored locally in localStorage.
+**Project where you can see the list of shipments, create new shipment, while all shipment's data would be stored locally in localStorage.**

+###Technologies
+- React
+- Cypress
+- React testing library
+- Storybook
+- styled-components

 ## Available Scripts